 This approach can be quite extreme, especially if you want to reach your goal quickly and increase your savings rate while cutting your spending by an amount north of 50%.
 A lot of people may dream about it, but few actually put it into practice as it means being very different from your peers and to live very frugally or at least way below your means, which is very hard to do.

 While I understand the attraction of the idea and share a lot of the values it is based on, I don´t see it in such a black and white fashion.
 I think the all-or-nothing approach has reasons that are largely structural and I will describe how I try to find some workarounds to be able to incorporate a lot of the concepts in my everyday life – gradually over time.

-In its classic form, whether by society´s conventions (retirement) or by your own design (financial independence), an absolute change in states from working life to retirement is happening from one day to the next.
+In its classic form, whether by society´s conventions (retirement) or by your own design (financial independence), an abrupt change in states from working life to retirement is happening from one day to the next.
 This structure almost implies that one is unhappy with either one or the other, or (mal)content with both.

 To visualize this, I look at it as a scale where one starts at working to cover one´s spending and debt plus saving for retirement.
 In the graph below this translates as earning about 125% of what you actually need to cover your cost of living, as, for example, an average European employee´s financial situation might look like, where the deposit into the state pension system amounts to roughly 20% of income and 5% are saved.